dcwbrown/dwire-debug/Manual.md

 Most commands are a single letter while a few require a full word to be typed.

+Parameters are separated by spaces.

-No space is required between single letter commands and their parameter.
+No space is required between a command and its first parameter.

 Numbers are recognised in most contemporary formats: